-If you provide services to the public, you are legally required to take reasonable steps to ensure that the physical features of your business premises do not make it unreasonably difficult or impossible for disabled people to make use of your service.
+If you provide services to the public, you are legally required to take reasonable steps to ensure that the physical features of your business premises do not make it unreasonably difficult or impossible for people with disabilities to make use of your service.

 Before you make any significant alterations or changes to your property, you should check whether you require planning permission or building regulations approval.

 Making changes to rented premises

 If you rent your business property, you usually need to get consent from your landlord before you make any significant alterations to enable disabled people to access and use your premises.

 You must request consent for any alterations to accommodate disabled people even if the terms of your lease state that alterations to the property are not allowed.
 The Disability Discrimination Act allows the terms of the lease to be read so as to entitle you to make the alteration with the consent of your landlord.

 Procedure for requesting consent from your landlord

 You should make a written application for consent from your landlord to make alterations to rental your property to allow disabled people to access and use your business premises.

 You should also include all plans and specifications with your applications to avoid any possible delays.

 Once your landlord has received your application he or she has eight weeks to respond.